 Why is this important?

-Forms can be complex and difficult to use.
-Accessible forms are easier to complete for everyone, including people with disabilities
+Forms can be visually and cognitively complex and challenging to use.
+Accessible forms are easier to use for everyone, including people with disabilities.